MicrosoftDocs/azure-devops-docs/docs/report/dashboards/configure-sprint-burndown.md

 If your sprint burndown chart appears empty, check these points:

-- Have you assigned tasks to the sprint associated with the chart?
+- Did you assign tasks to the sprint associated with the chart?
-- Have you assigned Remaining Work to the tasks assigned to the sprint?
+- Did you assign Remaining Work to the tasks assigned to the sprint?
 - Are the parent work items of the tasks assigned to the same sprint?
 If not, the tasks might appear in another sprint associated with the parent item.

 <a id="open-chart">  </a>